ManuelSerna/intro_algorithms/README.md

 # intro_algorithms

 This is a collection of my notes and code for various algorithms, data structures, and the like.
 If anyone finds this, feel free to look at what I have and perhaps also add improvements.
+Also, I would recommend others read the book with these notes so as to make sense of what the authors were trying to convey.

 ## Notes before reading any notes
   * Whenever I use ```log n```, I mean the common logarithm (log base 10).